Nick-Sullivan/rust-web-template/README.md

 Via VSCode

 You can either use `rust-analyzer: Debug` in VSCode selection, or use `Run` which uses the `launch.json` config in the `.vscode` directory.
-Note that this does not build, so make sure to build first.

 ## Creating cloud infrastructure